juliesymons/juliesymons/docs/README.md

 during the next tick.
 Two things to keep in mind as you program are the
 following:

+1. Mark a concerted effort to not use feedback unless you need to preserve some state through a Cog tick.
+2. Explicitly and

 1. Make a concerted effort to not use feedback unless you need to preserve some state through a Cog tick.
 2. Explicitly and conceptually divide the computation into two sequential parts: (1) a feed-forward pass of the model computation, (2) an update phase in which all feedback/recurrent variables are computed